 Many people experience tooth loss as they age for one reason or another.
 Unfortunately, missing teeth can cause considerable embarrassment, and you may find yourself covering your mouth when you smile or avoiding smiling altogether.
 There are a few main ways that tooth loss can be corrected, including dentures and dental implants, and weighing the pros and cons of these options can help you to choose the best one for you.

-Dentures: The Pros and Cons
+The Pros and Cons of Dentures

 Dentures are a set of false teeth, and in the past, they were the only option that people who experienced tooth loss had in order to improve the function and appearance of their mouth.
 To keep the teeth in place, a denture adhesive or paste is needed.
 Without this adhesive, dentures can slip out of their proper place while speaking and eating, and this can result in considerable embarrassment.
 Partial dentures are available if you have some teeth remaining, but they can promote decay and infection in the remaining teeth if they don’t fit properly.